 |Published online||12 October 2005|

 Coalescence of droplets on chemical boundaries

 Department of Materials, Oxford University - Oxford OX1 3PH, UK

 Corresponding author: firstname.lastname@example.org

 We show that emulsion droplets sedimenting toward a chemically patterned substrate can self-assemble and coalesce onto chemical boundaries, leading to a 2D growth pattern.
 After discussing the various features characteristic of the self-assembly process, we focus on the behaviour of a single droplet when sliding from a high contact angle area to a low contact angle area.
 The adsorption on the low contact angle area shall occur via two main mechanisms, depending on the interplay between droplet dynamics and wettability contrast.

-61.30.Hn – Surface phenomena: alignment, anchoring, anchoring transitions, surface-induced layering, surface-induced ordering, wetting, prewetting transitions, and wetting transitions.
+PACS: 68.08.Bc – Surfaces and interfaces; thin films and low-dimensional systems (structure and nonelectron properties): Wetting / 61.30.Hn – Surface phenomena: alignment, anchoring, anchoring transitions, surface-induced layering, surface-induced ordering, wetting, prewetting transitions, and wetting transitions

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.